HOMEPAGE

 A B

 1).
-Individual teeth; (A) Synechodus dubrisiensis, part of a specimen preserving a near-intact set of jaws (see below figure 8) (x9.0, Grey Chalk, Dover, Kent, BMNH (British Museum (Natural History) London) 47287); (B) Synechodus nitidus, isolated tooth - note the arched nature of the root, and the smooth swollen labial and lingual surfaces to the base of the main cusp (x6.0, Grey Chalk, Wouldham, near Rochester, Kent, BMNH 10228).
+Individual teeth; (A) Synechodus dubrisiensis (x9.0, Grey Chalk, Dover, Kent, NMHUK (British Museum (Natural History) London) PV P47287); (B) Synechodus nitidus, isolated tooth - note the arched nature of the root, and the smooth swollen labial and lingual surfaces to the base of the main cusp (x6.0, Grey Chalk, Wouldham, near Rochester, Kent, NMHUK PV P10228).
 Images courtesy of Charlie Underwood, © 2008 The Natural History Museum, by kind permission.

 2).
 Synechodus dubrisiensis; a unique specimen of a single jaw, lacking the cartilaginous jaw parts, but preserving the complete dentition in perfect articulation (x2.7, Grey Chalk, Sussex, Willett Collection, Booth Museum, BMB 008523, by kind permission of John Cooper).

 3).
-Synechodus dubrisiensis; detail of the anterior-most portion of the above specimen; note the two central rows of miniscule symphysial teeth (x6).
+Synechodus dubrisiensis; detail of the anterior-most portion of the above specimen; note the two central rows of miniscule symphysial teeth (x6, Grey Chalk, Sussex, Willett Collection, Booth Museum, BMB 008523, by kind permission of John Cooper).).

 4).
-Synechodus dubrisiensis; lateral portion of the above specimen (x7).
+Synechodus dubrisiensis; lateral portion of the above specimen (x7, Grey Chalk, Sussex, Willett Collection, Booth Museum, BMB 008523, by kind permission of John Cooper).).

 5).
 Synechodus dubrisiensis; detail of the above specimen (x8).